What documents and information can a prospective resident expect to receive before signing a contract?

 - Any Code of Conduct to be observed by the operator or residents, and

-- anything else prescribed by the Retirement Villages Regulations 2017 (SA)
+- Any other document prescribed by the Retirement Villages Regulations 2017 (SA)

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.